Did You Know?

 What do I need to study this course?

 Grade 5 or above in GCSE English Language.

 What will I study?

 Sociology is an exciting subject which helps you to answer questions like: Why do we have to go to school?
 Why do we live in families?
 What are the benefits of religion?
 Why do some people commit crime?
 Sociology will make you question things you may have taken for granted.
 Sociology helps you develop analytical, critical ways of thinking, beneficial across many subjects.
-You will develop your essay writing and skills of verbal communication.
+You will develop your essay writing and verbal communication skills.
 You need an open mind and be keen to see things from different viewpoints.
 An interest in the world we live in is vital, as is an interest in people, their actions and interactions.

-Sociology provides excellent skills for most university degrees: social sciences, anthropology, and criminology.
+Sociology provides excellent skills for most university degrees especially the social sciences, anthropology, and criminology.
 Students may follow careers in social work, law, journalism, caring professions, policing, the Civil Service, advertising, market research, teaching, and business.